 Did You Suffer a Brain Injury?
 Call our Queens Car Accident Lawyers to Learn More

 Any type of brain injury is a serious injury.
 Although the signs of a brain injury could be subtle and difficult to detect.
 Ultimately, it is imperative for all victims to know the subtle signs of a brain injury in order to get timely treatment and care which can help to stop the damage, abate the symptoms, and even save a victim’s life in serious cases.
-If you or a loved one suffered a brain injury as a result in a Queens car accident, call Cohen & Cohen Law Group, P.C. to learn what your rights to compensation may be under New York law by calling 800-247-8164 for a FREE case evaluation or use our convenient and easy-to-use contact us box available here.
+If you or a loved one suffered a brain injury as a result in a Queens car accident, call COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. to learn what your rights to compensation may be under New York law by calling 800-247-8164 for a FREE case evaluation or use our convenient and easy-to-use contact us box available here.